 Improved Mobility and Physical Function

-- Improved lower-body strength
+- Improved lower-body strength (chair-stand performance)

-- Faster walking speed
+- Faster walking speed (gait speed)

 Potential Effects on Biological Aging